superchordate/rshiny-template-auth/README.md

   - Click Show key, copy into `.env` as `RECAPTCHA_API_KEY`
   - Click Close and Save

 * This may require extra setup when publishing to the web.
 The server must be authenticated with reCAPTCHA and your google project.
 I expect this will be automatic if using Google Cloud Run on the same project, but it might be tricky on other publishing platforms.
 See https://cloud.google.com/recaptcha/docs/authentication for more information.

-**TODO: these steps may not be necessary when importing directly, and it only really makes sense to add it for MFA since we aren't allowing user registration. **
+-->

 Authorize the local R Shiny development domain.

-  * Run the app using RStudio and note the URL.
-For me it is "http://127.0.0.1:4201/?".
   * Go to https://console.cloud.google.com/customer-identity/settings.
   * Click "SECURITY".
-We need to authorize the domain part of this: 127.0.0.1.
-  * Click 'ADD DOMAIN", enter "127.0.0.1" (or the value you see) and "SAVE".
+  * Click 'ADD DOMAIN" and enter your R Shiny domain (see "How to Find My R Shiny Domain" below).

 If you are using Log in With Google, authorize the Oauth client for your Firebase app: